eventnetusa/eventnet/src/_vip/walmart-tour.md

       ready to activate over 3,500 stores across the country.

-      #### Offer your brand clients the unique and highly sought after
+      #### Offer brand clients the unique and highly sought after opportunity to
-      opportunity to reach consumers where they shop, in parking lots and storefront sidewalks of the world's largest big box retailer.&nbsp;
+      reach consumers where they shop, in parking lots and storefront sidewalks of the world's largest big box retailer.&nbsp;

       #### Which stores will your brand clients activate in 2019?